aws-greengrass/aws-greengrass-gdk-cli/README.md

 ### *Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.*
 #### *SPDX-License-Identifier: Apache-2.0*

-The Greengrass Development Kit - Command Line Interface (GDK CLI) is a tool that helps you create greengrass v2 components either using templates or community repositories.
-This will be replaced with what Finn has for GG CLI.
+The AWS IoT Greengrass Development Kit Command-Line Interface (GDK CLI) provides features that help you develop custom Greengrass components.
+You can use the GDK CLI to create, build, and publish custom components.
+When you create a component repository with the GDK CLI, you can start from a template or a community component from the Greengrass Software Catalog.

+Please follow the [GDK CLI public documentation](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-development-kit-cli.html) to learn more about the available commands and configuration that GDK CLI has to offer.

 ### Getting Started